FuchsiaOS/FuchsiaOS-docs-zh_CN/development/diagnostics/inspect/codelab/codelab.md

 it helpful to refactor arguments to Reverser into a separate struct (See solution in [part 2](#part-2) for this approach).

-After completing this exercise and running iquery, you should see something like this:
+After completing this exercise and running `ffx inspect`, you should see something like this:

 ```
 ...
-"contents": {
+"payload": {
   "root": {
+    "version": "part1",
     "reverser_service": {
+      "connection_count": 1,
-            "connection-0x0": {
+      "connection0": {
         "request_count": 1,
-            },
-            "connection_count": 1,
-        },
-        "version": "part1"
+      }
+    }
   }
 }
 ```